-You can schedule your appointment as usual by calling and speaking with a client care specialist at PPVC.
-When you arrive for the appointment, call us from the parking lot to let us know and we will have a team member come to your car and escort your pet into our office as soon as we can.
-The veterinarian will call you on your cellphone and take your pet’s history.
+**UPDATED August 17, 2020** Schedule your appointment by calling or requesting an appointment through the PPVC app.
+When you arrive for the appointment, a team member will check you in and escort your pet into the building as soon as we are ready for the appointment.
+The team will call you on your cell phone and take your pet’s history (tech or vet?).
 The veterinarian will perform a complete physical examination and then call you with his/her findings and recommendations.
-At the conclusion of the appointment, our client care specialists will call you for payment and a team member will return your pet to your car.
+At the conclusion of the appointment, our team will call you for payment and a team member will return your pet to your car.
 We can also deliver any prescribed medications or prescription foods to your car.
 We will email your receipt of payment shortly afterwards.

-In order to allow you to go about your business, we have a perfect time-management solution for you: Let us know when you schedule your pet’s appointment that you would like a drop-off appointment with curbside service!
+In order to allow you to go about your business, let us know when you schedule your pet’s appointment that you would like a drop-off appointment with curbside service!
 We will come out to your car and escort your pet into the clinic for the needed procedures.
 For up to 4 hours, your pet can stay at PPVC for FREE until you are able to pick them up!

-Yes!
+**UPDATED August 17, 2020** Yes!
 We encourage you to look after pets for people in need.
-However, because pets can hold onto the virus in their fur, it is imperative that you bathe the pet immediately once you receive him or her.
+However, because pets could hold onto the virus in their fur, it is imperative that you bathe the pet immediately once you receive him or her.

-Because veterinary hospitals are considered essential businesses, they are remaining open as long as their staff are healthy and safe to work.
+**UPDATED August 17, 2020** Veterinary hospitals have been considered essential businesses from the beginning.
+We will remain open as long as our staff are healthy and it is safe to work.
 If your pet needs emergency veterinary care, please see a veterinarian immediately.